Academic and Career Coaching

 As someone who has worked in the nonprofit sector and the museum world and then transitioned back into academia and then moved between academic programs and then back out of academia and into the tech sector, I have significant institutional knowledge and a wide range of experiences in a variety of academic and non-academic settings.
 If you’re on the fence about how or if to proceed with your degree, if you don't have your degree yet but want to explore the world outside the academic job market, if you already have your degree but are considering a change, if you aren’t sure what skills or experiences make you marketable outside the academy, if you’re simply curious about what kinds of jobs are out there, or if you want to better understand the tech landscape and how to apply for and get work that feels sustainable and personally meaningful, I can help.

-I've helped more than 150 people navigate the process of leaving academia for new careers in a wide range of fields - from tech to curatorial work to finance to government posts - and I've coached dozens more in successful job searches all over the country.
+I've helped hundreds of people navigate the process of leaving academia for new careers in a wide range of fields - from tech to curatorial work to finance to government posts - and I've coached dozens more in successful job searches all over the United States and Canada.

 My experience consulting began over 10 years ago coaching grad students and faculty through researching, organizing, writing, editing, filing and publishing their dissertations, articles and book projects.
-I now primarily help graduate students and faculty navigate both the academic and the non-academic job markets, from resume development to deciphering job descriptions to interview practice.
-I also provide career and coaching services to non-academics, and have successfully helped many people change careers.
+I now primarily help graduate students and faculty navigate leaving academia and the non-academic job market, from resume development to deciphering job descriptions to interview practice.
+I also provide career and coaching services to non-academics, and have helped hundreds of people change careers, get raises, negotiate job offers, and more.

 I received a BA in Art History from UC Santa Cruz and then took a detour into the museum world and non-profit sector.
 Returning to school, I received an MA in Art History from UCLA and then transferred to the Comparative Literature program where I received a second MA, advanced to candidacy, and began work on a dissertation before deciding to leave the academy altogether.
 I'm currently a Program Manager at Google working on various internal and external educational initiatives.